 When a Maryland expat moves to Montana, he takes his accent with him!
 This article for the Atlantic considers the issue of how former Baltimore/Queen Anne’s resident and current Montana Republican U.S. Senate contender Matt Rosendale pronounces the name of his adopted home state.

-I’m so honored to be profiled as part of the “Coffee with Parents” series on Baltimore’s (cool) progeny blog!
-What could be better than talking about kids AND work?
+I’m honored to be profiled as part of the “Coffee with Parents” series on Baltimore’s (cool) progeny blog.
 In the article, I talk about my own family history and my research on linguistic diversity, in education and in Baltimore.

 I am honored to be a part of this Baltimore Sun multimedia feature story on Baltimore language change.
 The feature includes the news article as well as a short video in which I weigh in on language variation in the city, plus an interactive lexicon.